Steve Crompton: Career

 Starting in 1981, Steve Crompton worked as staff illustrator for Flying Buffalo Inc., and did the art and designed some of the traps in Grimtooth's Traps.
-He also did maps and Illustrations for numerous other RPG books and games published by the company from 1981-1985.
+He also did maps and Illustrations for numerous other RPG books and games published by the company from 1981 to 1985.
 During that period he did freelance work for Steve Jackson Games, Game Designers Workshop, Fantasy Games Unlimited, and others.

 His first widely distributed comic was Elves of Lejentia #1 - 3, in 1987.
 In 1991, he was hired by Todd Loren to work on Psychoman and his own creation, Demi the Demoness.
 The Demi comics have been in continuous publication since 1992.
-Demi was adapted into a live-action movie and released on dvd in 2008 and new Demi comics continue to be published.
+Demi was adapted into a live-action movie and released on DVD in 2008 and new Demi comics continue to be published.

 He developed the art and marketing for the City of the Gods: Forgotten novel and related books, games and comics.

 Since 2005 he has managed entire projects, contributing to all aspects of a publishing endeavor including marketing, working directly with other creators, design, writing, art, maps, pre-press, printing liaison and final delivery to the end users.
 Recent examples include Deluxe Tunnels & Trolls RPG, 50th Anniversary Nuclear War, Ace of Aces limited edition reprint, the Grimtooth's Ultimate Traps Collection an updated edition of the Mercenaries, Spies & Private Eyes RPG, and a 2nd edition of the Monsters!
 Monsters!
 RPG.

-In August 2019, after the death of Flying Buffalo publisher Rick Loomis, Crompton was named the Managing Director of Flying Buffalo.
+In August 2019, after the death of Flying Buffalo publisher Rick Loomis, Crompton was named the managing director of Flying Buffalo.
 He oversaw the continuation of Flying Buffalo's intellectual properties and ongoing publishing ventures.
-In August of 2021, Flying Buffalo's assets were sold, and a new company (WebbedSphere) took over the ownership of Flying Buffalo.
-Steve Crompton is currently the Art Director for Trollhalla Press Unlimited and is co-creating and working on RPG projects with Ken St. Andre.
+In August 2021, Flying Buffalo's assets were sold, and a new company (WebbedSphere) took over the ownership of Flying Buffalo.
+Steve Crompton is currently the art director for Trollhalla Press Unlimited and is co-creating and working on RPG projects with Ken St. Andre.